kragen/dernocua/text/its-ddt.md

 Above I mentioned that in both GDB and DDT you can move forward in memory you’re examining by just hitting ↵.
-But later on Brinkhoff steps *backwards* in memory to get back to an instruction he wants to change, using apparently the two-keystroke sequence `^↵`:
+But later on Brinkhoff steps *backwards* in memory to get back to an instruction he wants to change, using apparently the two-keystroke sequence `↑↵`, which his terminal renders as `^`:

     LOOP+4/   0   . die:
     die/   0   .value